AGREEMENT BETWEEN

 Agreement enters into force;

-respect of taxes levied for periods beginning on or after the first day of January of the calendar
+| (b) | in the case of other taxes, inrespect of taxes levied for periods beginning on or after the first day of January of the calendar

 year next following that in which the Agreement enters into force.

-this Agreement the Agreement between the Federal Republic of Germany and the Republic of Indonesia
+| 3. | Upon the entry into force ofthis Agreement the Agreement between the Federal Republic of Germany and the Republic of Indonesia

 for the avoidance of double taxation with respect to taxes on income and capital of September 2,